httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 with a "safe" HTTP method.
-Implementation experience shows that this is difficult to apply as the default behavior, as some sites may rely on cookies not explicitly specifying a `SameSite` attribute being included on top-level cross-site requests with "unsafe" HTTP methods (as was the case in a previous version of this specification).
+Implementation experience shows that this is difficult to apply as the default behavior, as some sites may rely on cookies not explicitly specifying a `SameSite` attribute being included on top-level cross-site requests with "unsafe" HTTP methods (as was the case prior to the introduction of the `SameSite` attribute).

 For example, a login flow may involve a cross-site top-level `POST` request to an endpoint which expects a cookie with login information.
 For such a cookie,